Testwell CMT++

 3.2.
 HTML report

-HTML report is worked up from the short
+HTML report is worked up from the short report with

-report with cmt2html tool.
+to the specified output directory.
 The HTML report is a hierarchical (file

 summary level, detailed function level) and color-coded (red color is